Aanya stepped off the plane at JFK Airport, and clutched her passport.

 What lay ahead: A new chapter at an American university.
 Like thousands of Indian students each year, she wasn’t just chasing a degree, but a dream.

 Aanya’s story is quite common.
-Each year, thousands of Indian students head to American universities, chasing their dreams of studying in the USA.
-A college student in the US gets access to top-notch research labs, engaging classrooms, and a chance to undergo enriching hands-on industry experience even before graduating.
+Each year, thousands of Indian students head to American universities, chasing their dreams of study in the USA after 12th.
+A college student in the US gets access to top-notch research labs, engaging classrooms, and a chance to undergo enricing hands-on industry experience even before graduating.
 But the journey starts much earlier, and isn’t easy at all.
 Prospective students have to navigate a complex maze of SAT, English language proficiency tests, SOP, LORs, transcripts and a calendar chock-a-block with deadlines.
 Then there is the Common App essay, meant to showcase your entire personality in just 650 words.
 The recommendation letters you kindly ask for from your teachers also need time because your recommenders are already busy with other requests; it takes time to draft a thoughtful and meaningful LOR because it must reflect your strengths, character, and achievements in a personalized way that sets you apart from other applicants.
 Then there are the finances: tuition, housing, meal plans, and health insurance.
 If you’re a student in India planning to study in the USA after 12th grade, understanding the eligibility criteria and admission process for undergrad in the US is your first big step.

 Why take the trouble in the first place?